WHO warns against potential Ebola spread in DR Congo and beyond | Health

 This latest Ebola outbreak is unfolding amidst the COVID-19 pandemic.
 As of Friday, there were more than 10,300 cases and 260 deaths across the vast African nation.

-While there are several similarities in addressing the two diseases, such as the need to identify and test contacts, isolate causes, and promote effective prevention measures, Ms Chaib stressed that without extra funding, it will be even harder to defeat Ebola.
+While there are several similarities in addressing the two diseases, such as the need to identify and test contacts, isolate cases, and promote effective prevention measures, Ms. Chaib stressed that without extra funding, it will be even harder to defeat Ebola.